 5. Management Plan for Fly and Odor Control

-New Class A, B, and C Concentrated Animal Feeding Operations shall dispose of dead animals, manure and wastewater in such a manner as to control odors or flies.
-A management plan is required for submission of a permit.
+Concentrated Animal Feeding Operations shall dispose of dead animals, manure and wastewater in such a manner as to control odors or flies.
+A management plan is required for submission of a permit for a Class C Concentrated Animal Feeding Operation.
 The Zoning Officer and/or Board of Adjustment will review the need for control measures on a site specific basis.
 The following procedures to control flies and odors shall be considered in a management control plan:

 Operational plans for manure collection, storage treatment and how said plans will be updated and implemented.